 The Fermi All-sky Variability Analysis (FAVA) provides a photometric alternative for identifying week-long gamma-ray flares across the entire sky while being independent of any diffuse Galactic or isotropic emission model.
-We reviewed 779 weeks of Fermi-LAT data analyzed by FAVA to estimate the rate and origin of Galactic gamma-ray flares, and to search for new variable Galactic gamma-ray transients.
-We report an estimated yearly rate of ~ 8.5 Galactic gamma-ray flares/year with ~ 1 flare/year coming from unknown sources.
+We reviewed 779 weeks of Fermi Large Area Telescope data analyzed by FAVA to estimate the rate and origin of Galactic gamma-ray flares, and to search for new variable Galactic gamma-ray transients.
+We report an estimated yearly rate of ~8.5 Galactic gamma-ray flares yr-1, with ~1 flare yr-1 coming from unknown sources.
 Out of the known gamma-ray sources that are spatially coincident with these detected flares, we report gamma-ray flares for six of them for the first time.
-All six are classified as pulsars, or a source of unknown nature but which positionally overlaps with known supernova remnants or pulsar wind nebulae.
-This potentially means these sites are tentative candidates to be the second known site of a variable gamma-ray pulsar wind nebula (PWN), after the famous Crab Nebula's PWN.
-Additionally, we identify 9 unassociated flares that are unlikely to have originated from known gamma-ray sources.
+All six are classified as pulsars, or a source of unknown nature but which positionally overlaps with known supernova remnants or pulsar wind nebulae (PWNe).
+This potentially means these sites are tentative candidates to be the second known site of a variable gamma-ray PWN, after the famous Crab Nebula's PWN.
+Additionally, we identify nine unassociated flares that are unlikely to have originated from known gamma-ray sources.